-Home / Guides / All Kinds of Kids Guide / Women We Admire: Aimee Rubin of Game on State
+Home / Focused Guides / All Kinds of Kids Guide / Women We Admire: Aimee Rubin of Game On State

-The story of Game on State is partly her eldest son’s story.
-As a child, he was diagnosed with a rare chronic pulmonary illness and has “special needs around executive function and anxiety,” explains Aimee.
+The story of Game On State is partly her eldest son’s story.
+As a child, he was diagnosed with a rare chronic pulmonary illness and has “special needs around executive function and anxiety,” Aimee said.

 In the fall of 2020 her son went away to college, but things didn’t work out and he came home after six weeks.
 He began working a retail job, but struggled with the role and wasn’t hired back after the holiday break.
 She found out that the management hadn’t even realized her son had special needs, just that he had difficulties on the job.
 So they let him go.